artvandelay/custom_pomodo/tasks.md

 # Bugs and fixes
 - [Done] Remove erase button now that we have remove last entries
-- Find a way so that state variables aren't updated so frequently, gdrive sync goes mad syncing each time.
+- [Done] Find a way so that state variables aren't updated so frequently, gdrive sync goes mad syncing each time.

 # Improvements
 - Track my phone and turn off whenever I pick up phone, bradly check for distraction